Ipe Decking Installation

 Fastening:Boards should be pre-drilled to help prevent splitting of the wood by the fasteners and we suggest only the use of stainless steel fasteners for your Ipe decking installation.

-Fasteners: For residential and light duty commercial installations, we suggest the use of stainless steel Headcote screws, 2-1/2” minimum length.
-The head of the Headcote screw is much smaller than the typical bugle-head screws required for softwood deck boards, and will be much less noticeable.
+Fasteners: For residential and light duty commercial installations, we suggest the use of stainless steel Deckwise or Headcote screws, 2-1/2” minimum length.
+The heads of these screws are much smaller than the typical bugle-head screws required for softwood deck boards, and will be much less noticeable.
 When using the surface screw method, pre-drill pilot holes with a specially designed Smart-Bit.
 The Smart-Bit drills and counter-sink a perfect hole as it has a collar to prevent your drilling too deep.
 We suggest two (2) screws per joist when installing the deck boards.
 Always consult your local building codes for deck board fastening requirements.

 Fastening: Coated or galvanized steel fasteners may be used, but they tend to have a shorter life span and may cause staining of the wood.
 Stainless steel screws are considered the best and they will also eliminate potential chemical reactions or staining at the fastener location.